Tenzing94/Accelerated_Cpp_Book/Chapter_00/Exercise_0-6.md

 ## Solution
 Yes.
 This is a valid program.

-While ommiting the `return 0;` statement is allowed in the `main` function, it is good programming practice to include it.
+While omitting the `return 0;` statement is allowed in the `main` function, it is good programming practice to include it.